Edwin Olson

-Edwin Olson (born 3 June 1977) is an American academic, roboticist, and business executive who is the co-founder and chief executive officer (CEO) of May Mobility.
-Previously, he served as a tenured professor of electrical engineering and computer science at the University of Michigan and co-director of Autonomous Driving, Toyota Research Institute.
+Edwin Olson (born 3 June 1977) is an American academic, roboticist, and business executive.
+He is the co-founder and chief executive officer (CEO) of May Mobility, an Ann Arbor-based developer of autonomous vehicle technology, and an adjunct professor of computer science and engineering at the University of Michigan.
+Previously, he served as a full professor of electrical engineering and computer science at the University of Michigan and as a co-director of Autonomous Driving, Toyota Research Institute.

 Early life and education

 Olson was born in 1977 and grew up in nearby Bloomington, Minnesota.
 He was educated at JF Kennedy High School in Bloomington.

 Olson received a Bachelor of Science in electrical engineering and computer science in 2000, followed by a Master of Engineering in the same field in 2001.
 His master's thesis, titled Otto: A Low-Cost Robotics Platform for Research and Education.
 In 2008, he completed his Ph.D. in computer science and engineering at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
 His doctoral dissertation, Robust and Efficient Robotic Mapping, was supervised by John J. Leonard and Seth Teller.
 While at MIT, he was a member of the team that competed in the 2007 DARPA Urban Challenge, where their autonomous vehicle secured a fourth-place finish.